julvo/reloading/README.md

 from reloading import reloading

 for i in reloading(range(10)):
-    # here could be your training loop
+    # this code will be reloaded before each iteration
     print(i)

 ```